hajyhia/Airbnb_Berlin_Price_predic/README.md

 ![Screenshot](images/price_distribution_by_accomodates.png)

-Looks like it is.
-Also, I can check whether a host is a super host or not, and if this contributes in a way on how the price might get affected or influenced.
-Fig 4 indicates the count whether a host was a superhost or not.
-‘0’ indicates the absence of superhost title and ‘1’ indicates as true
+"It appears so.
+Additionally, I explored whether being a superhost has any influence on the listing price.
+Figure 6 shows the count of hosts categorized by superhost status, where ‘0’ represents hosts without the superhost title, and ‘1’ indicates those who are superhosts.

 ![Screenshot](images/is_superthost.png)
+Figure 6: 'Is_Superhost' Count

 Along with the Exploratory analysis, I have also dealt with some statistical inference questions on what features or variables have a good correlation with the target variable.
 For this, I have calculated the Spearman Correlation

 <img src="images/correlation_heatmap.png" alt="Screenshot" width="482" height="686"/>

-This is an interesting calculation at hand here, because the relationship between different variables can be calculated which proves an important factor in building our model later on.
+This is a particularly insightful calculation, as it reveals the relationships between different variables—an important factor that can significantly influence model development later on.

-Besides this, I also wanted to check how the mean price varies for different neighborhoods, and how many outliers are present, so that I get a clear picture how the data is.
-This is done by a box plot
+In addition, I wanted to examine how the mean price varies across different neighborhoods and identify any outliers to gain a clearer understanding of the data distribution.
+This analysis was conducted using a box plot.

 ![Screenshot](images/neighborhoods_box_plot.png)
+Fig 7: Varying Median price for the neighborhoods

 ---
 ### Model selection and Fine-tuning
-Now comes the part where the models will be trained, now that the data acquired is wrangled properly and brought to the same format.
-Since, this is for predicting the price, which is a continuous variable, I have used Regression models for this project such as Random Forest Regressor, Adaptive Boosting (ADABoost) and XGBoost.
+With the data now properly wrangled and standardized, the next step is to train the models.
+Since the goal is to predict price—a continuous variable—regression models have been employed for this task.
+Specifically, this project utilizes Random Forest Regressor, Adaptive Boosting (AdaBoost), and XGBoost.

 The Training and Testing data have been split into 80% and 20%(a cross validation technique explained next) respectively using Machine Learning ‘sci-kit’ library.

-*italic Just a note here that I have also used a technique of ‘Label Encoding’ where I have changed the categorical columns to numeric columns, since Machine Learning algorithms can only predict on numeric data.*
+*italic I have also used a technique of ‘Label Encoding’ where I have changed the categorical columns to numeric columns, since Machine Learning algorithms can only predict on numeric data.*

-Mainly, I have used almost all the features from the sub DataFrame(just to remind, a set of features have been extracted into a separate one for analysis) to predict our dependent variable, price.
-This is a supervised learning technique since our target variable has been labelled and could used for mapping input-output pairs.
+For the prediction of the target variable, price, I primarily utilized nearly all the features from the sub-DataFrame (which, as a reminder, was created by extracting a specific set of features for analysis).
+This approach falls under supervised learning, as the target variable is labeled and can be used to map input-output relationships.

 ---
 #### 🧪 Model Details